NREL/tracknodes/README.md

 Usage
 ===========

-Setup a cronjob on the admin node.
+Setup a cronjob on an admin node.
+This step is required for node state changes to be tracked.

 ```shell
 $ crontab -u root -e